IQSS/dataverse/doc/sphinx-guides/source/developers/globus-api.rst

 Performing an Upload/Transfer In
 --------------------------------

-The information from the API call above can be used to provide a user with information about the dataset and to prepare to transfer or to reference files (based on the "managed" parameter).
+The information from the API call above can be used to provide a user with information about the dataset and to prepare to transfer (managed=true) or to reference files (managed=false).

 Once the user identifies which files are to be added, the requestGlobusTransferPaths or requestGlobusReferencePaths URLs can be called.
 These both reference the same API call but must be used with different entries in the JSON body sent: